ManuelReschke/go-pd/README.md

 }
 ```

-## Example 2 - advanced way to upload a file to user account
+## Example 2 - advanced way - upload a file to user account with progress callback

 ```go
 package main